Redundancy Procedure and Payments

 Guidance note 11 to the EMPLOYMENT (JERSEY) LAW 2003 incorporating Employment (Amendment Nos.
 5, 6 and 7) (Jersey) Law 2012

-This short statement is intended to explain to employers and employees the Redundancy rights which are set out in the new Part 6A of the Employment Law.
+This short statement is intended to explain to employers and employees the Redundancy rights which are set out in Part 6A of the Employment Law.
 It is not intended to cover the requirements of the Law, nor does it represent a statement of the Law.
 It constitutes a guide only and detailed legal advice should be taken in relation to each individual situation.

 The main aims of the Amendment are to: